A kernel log-rank test of independence for right-censored data: Experiments

-We investigate power both as $n$ varies and as the dimension increases.
-Rejection rates are plotted in Figure \ref{figure:highdimensionrejectionrate}.
-For distributions D.12 and D.13, all tests including the CPH likelihood ratio test perform roughly equally well.
-In D.14 the kernels $(\text{Gau},1)$ and $(\text{Gau},\text{Gau})$ are the only ones to capture the non-CPH dependence.
-We note that optHSIC is outperformed by both $(\text{Gau},1)$ and $(\text{Gau},\text{Gau})$.
-In D.15 there is a linear as well as a quadratic term present in the hazard, and the Gaussian kernel log-rank test performs best.
-As a final remark about multidimensional covariates, the Fisher kernel, like the CPH likelihood ratio test, standardizes the data, which is helpful in cases where centering and scaling of the data is not sufficient.
-An example is given in Section \ref{sec:appendix:powerhighdimension} of the supplementary materials.
+\item[\textit{D.8:}] \emph{A mixed dependence on 2-covariates:} $Z \vert X=x \sim \text{Exp}(\text{mean} = \exp\{ (x_1^2+3x_2)/60\})$ and $C \vert X=x \sim \text{Exp}(\text{mean}= 2)$. \end{enumerate} Figure \ref{figure:highdimensionrejectionrate} displays rejection rates for both varying dimension and sample sizes.
+As our first finding, we observe that, while the CPH assumption holds for D.5 and D.6, the power of the kernel log-rank test is similar to that of the CPH LR test, which is an encouraging result.
+In D.7 and D.8 we again observe that in the presence of a non-CPH dependence, the kernel log-rank test has good power.

-\paragraph{Varying censoring rates and distributions.} We also studied the rejection rates in cases where censoring depends on the covariate and where the percentage of observed $(\Delta=1)$ events is $15,30,45,60,75,90$ or $100\%$.
-The distributions from which we sampled data and the obtained rejection rates are presented in Appendix \ref{sec:appendix:varying_censoring}.
-Our main findings are that the proposed kernel log-rank test performs well for each censoring rate.
-In particular, the Type 1 error rate is correct for each of the censoring percentages.
-When the CPH assumption holds true, the kernel log-rank test still does not lose much power compared with the CPH likelihood ratio test.
-The trade-off between richness of the kernel and power remains similar to the presented in the main text.
-Moreover, the fact that richer kernels can be used to detect more complex relationships between covariates and survival times still holds true.
-A final important observation is that the optHSIC test has much lower power compared to the kernel log-rank test for high censoring percentages.
+\paragraph{Varying censoring rates and distributions} We study the rejection rates in cases where censoring depends on the covariate, and where the percentage of observed $(\Delta=1)$ events is $15,30,45,60,75,90$ or $100\%$.
+The experiments are described in Appendix A.3.
+Under these varying censoring percentages, the main findings from the previous section remain true: the kernel log-rank test shows competitive power when the CPH assumption holds, is able to detect non-CPH dependencies, and achieves correct type 1 error.
+A final important observation is that optHSIC loses power compared to the kernel log-rank test for higher censoring rates.

-\paragraph{Sensitivity to choice of bandwidth.} In the experiments presented thus far we set the bandwidth of the Gaussian kernel to be $\sigma^2=\text{median}\{||x_i-x_j ||^2 \ : i\neq j\}/2$.
+\paragraph{Sensitivity to choice of bandwidth} In the experiments presented thus far we set the bandwidth of the Gaussian kernel to be $\sigma^2=\text{median}\{||x_i-x_j ||^2 \ : i\neq j\}/2$.
 We now study the effect of varying the bandwidth of the Gaussian kernel on the rejection rate.
-The distributions used in the experiments, and tables containing the rejection rates for various bandwidths can be found in Section \ref{sec:appendix:bandwidths}.
+Details of the experiments are in Appendix A.4.
 We find that, while for most scenarios a bandwidth can be selected that slightly outperforms the median heuristic, the median heuristic has a consistently good performance across all scenarios.
-We furthermore find that bandwidths much smaller than the median heuristic can lead to inflated Type 1 error rate.